harrycresswell/harry/content/page/reading.md

 ## 2024

+- Reality is Not What it Seems: The Journey to Quantum Gravity by Carlo Rovelli
 - In Plain Sight by Ross Coulthart
 - Agent Sonya by Ben Macintyre
 - The Minimalist Entrepreneur by Sahil Lavingia